 Vassell, Williams lead Florida St. past Ga.
 Tech

-Vassell, Williams lead Florida St. past Ga.
-TechGeorgia Tech head coach Josh Pastner shouts in the first half of an NCAA college basketball game against Florida State in Tallahassee, Fla., Tuesday, Dec.
-31, 2019.
-(AP Photo/Mark Wallheiser)

-TALLAHASSEE, Fla.
-(AP) -- Devin Vassell scored 14 points and pulled down nine rebounds Tuesday, leading No. 18 Florida State past Georgia Tech 70-58 for its 15th straight home victory.
+TALLAHASSEE, Fla. — Devin Vassell scored 14 points and pulled down nine rebounds Tuesday, leading No. 18 Florida State past Georgia Tech 70-58 for its 15th straight home victory.

 Patrick Williams scored 12 points while Trent Forrest had eight points and six assists for Florida State (12-2, 2-1 Atlantic Coast Conference).